Comic Book Style Miniature Painting

 Two things do most of the work:

 Bold black edge lining.
 Every edge where two surfaces meet gets a deliberate black line.
 Armor panels, cloth folds, weapon edges, anywhere there’s a transition.
 In traditional painting you shade recesses and let the edges catch natural highlights.
 Here you’re drawing the outline like an inker would.
-It flattens the model in the best way — it reads like a drawing, not a sculpture.
+It flattens the model and reads like a drawing.

 Exaggerated highlights.
 Where traditional painting builds up subtle gradients, comic book style jumps straight to the bright spots.
 You’re not blending from dark blue to medium blue to light blue across a surface.
 You’re putting the bright highlight exactly where light would hit hardest and letting the contrast do the talking.
 It looks wrong up close and perfect at arm’s length.